Cub Scouting

 Cub Scouting is for everyone (K-5th grade!)

-In Cub Scouting you’ll have lots of fun, adventure, and activities with your den and pack.
+In Cub Scouting, you’ll have lots of fun, adventure, and activities with your den and pack.
 But there’s more to it than that.
 Being a Cub Scout means you are a member of a worldwide youth movement that stands for certain values and beliefs.
 Cub Scouting is more than something to do.
 It’s all about the person you are and the person you will become.
-Cub Scouts involve a variety of family activities that encourage good behavior, teach lifelong values, strengthens family bonds, and Cub Scouting is always fun!
+Cub Scouts involve a variety of family activities that encourage good behavior, teach lifelong values, strengthen family bonds, and make Cub Scouting always fun!

 What’s the Purpose of Cub Scouts?

-- Show how to be helpful and do one’s best
+Teach youth to be helpful and always do their best.

 What Type of Kids are in Cub Scouts?